Fluffy Snowman Slime

 Once you have your fluffy slime made, have fun stretching and squishing it.
 Fluffy slime is a bit harder to stretch than regular slime.
 It’s made more for the sensory experience of pressing and squishing the slime.
 This is perfect for a melted snowman activity since kids can stretch and squish their melted snowman and then build the snowman’s face!

 What is Slime?

-Slime is a polymer because it has qualities of both a solid and a liquid.
+Slime is a polymer.
 Other examples of polymers are Jell-O, gum and rubber bands.
 Glue is also an example of a polymer.
 A polymer is made of long chains of polyvinyl acetate molecules.
 These chains slide easily between one another making the substance pour-able.

 The Science Behind Slime

 Making slime is fun for kids but it’s also really cool science!
 Explain the science to your kids when you mix the contact lens solution with the glue.
 When you add the contact solution to your glue, it counteracts the glue and forms a viscous substance.
 This turns into slime and can be shaped and stretched.
 The slime forms when the glue molecules cross-link with the borate ions in the contact lens solution.
 This is a bond that causes the large molecules to no longer slide freely past one another (like the substance was when it was a glue).
 Therefore resulting in slime!

 Snowman Slime Ingredients